clayh53/statamic-toc/README.md

 This modifier takes the content piped to it, scans the content for headings and creates an ordered hierarchical list of links to the content areas for each heading level in the document.

 This modifier then creates a clickable table of contents using this list whose anchor tags link to the specific positions in the content referenced in the table of contents.
-This table of contents is returned *at the top* of the original content, and the original content is returned below the table of contents with its heading tags modified with ids so the user can click and immediately move the cursor to that position in the document.
+This table of contents is returned *at the top* of the original content in a div with a class name of *toc-block*, and the original content is returned below the table of contents with its heading tags modified with ids so the user can click and immediately move the cursor to that position in the document.

 ### Installation